saiprasanth201/Analog-Clock/README.md

 # Analog-Clock
-Analog Clock using HTML,CSS and JavaScript.
+Analog Clock with Dark/Light mode Toggle using HTML,CSS and JavaScript.